Yayaka/Amorphos/README.md

 ### Layered subprotocols

-Layered subprotocols allow us to create additional ways to communicate between two different hosts, types of events, and types of contents.
+Layered subprotocols allow us to create additional ways to communicate between two different hosts, services which are different from yayaka services, types of events, and types of contents.

 ## Specification